tlaplus-community/tlauc/README.md

 Use this tool to:
 * Create a nice-looking copy of your spec that is pleasant to read but can still be edited and meaningfully tracked by source control
-* Confidently write specs in Unicode with the [tlaplus-nvim-plugin](https://github.com/tlaplus-community/tlaplus-nvim-plugin) then output their ASCII equivalent to a temporary file for use with SANY and TLC
+* Convert your existing ASCII specs to Unicode and use them with Unicode-aware tooling like [tla-web](https://github.com/will62794/tla-web) or TLC
-* Convert your existing ASCII specs to Unicode and use them with Unicode-aware tooling like [tla-web](https://github.com/will62794/tla-web)
+* Confidently write specs in Unicode with the [tlaplus-nvim-plugin](https://github.com/tlaplus-community/tlaplus-nvim-plugin) then output their ASCII equivalent to a temporary file for use with legacy non-Unicode-aware tooling

 Note that GitHub itself uses the tree-sitter-tlaplus grammar for highlighting, so it supports Unicode TLA⁺ as shown in the highlighted code snippets here.
-If you want to check Unicode specs into source control and run non-Unicode-aware tooling like TLC during your CI process, you can add a step using this tool to translate your Unicode spec into TLC-supported form.
+SANY and TLC also now both support Unicode.

 The symbol mapping can be found in the [`./resources/tla-unicode.csv`](./resources/tla-unicode.csv) file, taken from the [tlaplus-standard](https://github.com/tlaplus-community/tlaplus-standard) repo.
 The crate also provides programmatic access to these mappings.